Jules Engel: 1944–1959: UPA days

-1959–1962: Format films
+1959–1963: Format films

 Together with Herbert Klynn and Buddy Getzler, former colleagues from UPA, Engel founded the television animation studio Format Films.
 It produced episodes of popular TV series such as The Alvin Show and Popeye the Sailor.
 The film Icarus Montgolfier Wright, scripted by Ray Bradbury, was nominated for the Academy Award for Best Animated Short Film in 1962.

-Klynn closed the studio in 1962 when Engels left for Europe, but reopened it by 1965 as Format Productions.
+Klynn closed the studio in 1963 when Engels left for Europe, but reopened it by 1965 as Format Productions.

-1962–1967: Paris
+1963–1967: Paris

-In 1962 went to Paris to direct The World of Siné, an animated cartoon of the work of Siné and which received the La Belle Qualité Award.
+In 1963, Engel went to Paris to direct The World of Siné, an animated cartoon of the work of Siné and which received the La Belle Qualité Award.
 The World of Sine was purchased and released throughout Europe by Jacques Tati.
 In 1964, Engel designed the set for The Little Prince, using abstract sculptural forms on stage.
 This was a theatre production in Paris for produced and directed by Raymond Gérôme which combined animation by Engel with a live performance on stage.
 Engel was also set designer for Le Jouex, an avant garde play starring Michelle Boucett.
 During his stay in Paris, he was friendly with other artists, including Man Ray.

 After moving to the village of Coaraze, in the Provence-Alpes-Côte d'Azur, he directed an experimental live-action, partially animated film also called Coaraze, which won the Prix Jean Vigo in 1965.
 In the late 1960s he began making his own personal fine art animation.
 He also made several documentaries on other artists.